karlobaltazar9/nba_team_simulator_app/README.md

 CORS origin.
 If you'd rather run the frontend separately (e.g. opening `frontend/index.html` directly as a file), fill in the "API base" field at the top of the page with `http://localhost:8000`.

+# How it works
+As an avid basketball fan, I always wondered what would happen if I took two NBA teams from any season ever, and face them head to head in a matchup.
+However, when approaching this problem was that basketball has evolved, teams has shoot more threes, had faster paced and rules had changed.
+I needed to find a way around this throughout my project.

+### Step 1: Cleaning the data
+I utilised data gathered from kaggle.com[